Skip to primary navigation Skip to content Skip to footer

 Adult

-• Exclusive Private Access Onto Hualalai Volcano
+• Exclusive Private Access To Hualalai Volcano

 • Climb Through A Lava Tube

-• 3-4 mile Hike
+• 3-4 mile Hike With Views Of The Kona Coastline

 Hidden Craters Hike

 Venture onto private land behind 3 locked gates to explore the upper slopes of Kona’s very own volcano – Hualalai.
-Take pleasure in a 3-4 mile hike through untouched cloud forest with incredible vistas of the Kona coast.
-This journey provides intimate, unique access to the site of multiple volcanic eruptions from the 1800’s, all within a short distance.
-Explore a unique lava tube and capture scenic views of the coastline, stand on the edge of precipitous volcanic craters that plunge deep into the earth below.
+Take pleasure in a 3-4 mile hike through an untouched cloud forest with incredible vistas of the Kona coast.
+This journey provides an intimate and unique access to the site of multiple volcanic eruptions from the 1800’s, all within a short distance.

 What To Bring & Wear